josafatburmeister/BirdSongIdentification/README.md

 ## 4 Experiments

-To evaluate the performance of our pipeline, we use a sample dataset with ten classes of bird songs.
+To evaluate the performance of our pipeline, we use a sample dataset with ten classes of bird vocalizations.
 The ten classes are those classes of the NIPS4BPlus dataset for which most recordings exist in Xeno-Canto.
-The dataset was compiled from recordings from Xeno-Canto.
-Only recordings that do not contain background species, have audio quality "A", and a duration of at most 180 seconds were used.
+Our main dataset was compiled from recordings from Xeno-Canto.
+For our baseline experiments and hyperparameter tuning, only recordings that do not contain background species, have audio quality "A", and a duration of at most 180 seconds were used.
 A maximum of 500 audio recordings were used per class, with 60% of the recordings used for model training and 20% each for model validation and testing.
-The class distribution of all data splits is shown in Table 2.
+The class distribution of all data splits is shown in [Table 4](#table-xeno-canto-dataset).
 The number of spectrograms per class depends on the number and length of audio recordings and ranges from 5,374 to 22,291 spectrograms per class in the training set.
 To avoid strong imbalances, the number of noise spectrograms included in the data splits was limited to the number of spectrograms of the most common bird vocalization class.
+[Figure 3](#fig-example-spectrograms) shows examples of spectrograms of all ten classes.

 For the model testing, the NIPS4BPlus dataset was used in addition to the Xeno-Canto data.
 The NIPS4Bplus dataset was used in two different forms, which we call "NIPS4BPlus" and "filtered NIPS4BPlus".
 While the first form contains all audio recordings of the NIPS4BPlus dataset, the second form contains only recordings that contain at least one of the ten classes of our dataset.
-The class distribution of both variants is given in Table 3.
+The class distribution of both variants is given in [Table 5](#table-nips4bplus-dataset).

+Table <a name="table-xeno-canto-dataset">4</a>: Class distribution of the Xeno-Canto dataset used for training the baseline models and for tuning hyperparameters

 | Class name                    | No. recordings in training set | No. spectrograms in training set | No. recordings in validation set | No. spectrograms in validation set | No. recordings in test set | No. spectrograms in test set |
 | ----------------------------- | ------------------------------ | -------------------------------- | -------------------------------- | ---------------------------------- | -------------------------- | ---------------------------- |